Turn Same-O-Lame-O Holiday Cards into Personal, Powerful Client Thank You’s

-What every client wants (and you do, too) is to be thanked and recognized.
+What every client wants is to be thanked and recognized.
 Most people are so under appreciated that even a small, authentic gesture of gratefulness goes a long, LONG way.
-So much so that they think about doing business with you again or referring you to someone who would be “perfect for you.”
+So much so that it may easily spark them to think about hiring you again or referring you to someone who would be “perfect for you.”

-Send all of your 2018 clients (more if you want), a card thanking them for trusting you to help them this year solve a problem, take care of something important, or simply be there.
+I suggest sending all your clients a sincere card thanking them for trusting you to solve their problem, take care of something important, or simply be there.
 You don’t have to write them all by hand.
 But you do need a personal touch.

-- Make a list of your 2018 clients.
+Make a list of this year’s clients.
 The ones who love you and you would like to clone.
 If you don’t have their postal address, look it up online or send them an email, text or online message asking for it.
 For example, “Quick question!
 What’s a good postal address for you?
 I have something special I want to send.”

-- Include a heartfelt message about being thankful for THEM.
+Include a heartfelt message about being thankful for THEM.
 “Thanks for being my client” is still all about you.
-Try something like “As I think about 2018, I just wanted to thank YOU for trusting me to help you this year!”
+Try something like “As I think about this year, I just wanted to thank YOU for trusting me to help you this year!”
 Yes, this is pre-printed, but it’s not all you will say so make sure your wording fits for everyone.

-- Once printed, take less than a minute to add an additional sentence about working with THEM this past year.
-Then add “I’m here for you when you need!”, sign and hand write the postal address on the envelope.
+Once printed, take less than a minute to add an additional sentence about working with THEM this past year.
+Then add “I’m here for you when you need me!”, sign and hand write the postal address on the envelope.
 This last part ensures your card will be opened with interest and anticipation!

-- Mail your cards BEFORE Thanksgiving for maximum visibility and time for convos by year’s end.
+Mail your cards BEFORE Thanksgiving, if possible, for maximum visibility and time for convos by year’s end.